Big Ten fines MSU $100K, reprimands Mich for tunnel melee - WHIZ News

 “We are taking disciplinary action and will continue to work with our member institutions to strengthen their game day procedures and ensure our honored traditions.”

-The Big Ten said the suspensions that ended the season for seven other Michigan State players was sufficient.
-The conference also said the schools properly addressed a football staff member who violated the Big Ten’s sportsmanship policy that was unrelated to the tunnel altercations.
+The Big Ten said the suspensions that ended the season for seven other Michigan State players were sufficient.
+The conference also said the schools properly addressed a football staff member who violated the Big Ten’s sportsmanship policy in an incident unrelated to the tunnel altercations.

 Last Wednesday, the Washtenaw County Prosecutor’s Office charged seven Michigan State football players for their actions Oct.
 29 following the game at Michigan Stadium.